nokafor/MSBuild2017Quickstarts/VS.md

 	![](https://github.com/OfficeDev/hands-on-labs/blob/master/O3652/O3652-2%20Deep%20Dive%20in%20Office%20Word%20Add-ins/Images/StatementOfWorkManifest.PNG)

+## Part 2: Customize the Office Ribbon UI

-4. In the Solution Explorer, double-click on the node named **StatementOfWorkManifest** to open the add-in manifest file in the Visual Studio editor.
+1. In the Solution Explorer, double-click on the node named **StatementOfWorkManifest** to open the add-in manifest file in the Visual Studio editor.
 Browse through the file and note the different options you can set for your Add-in, such as provider, version, Display Name.

-5. Now, find the XML block that looks like this.
+2. Now, find the XML block that looks like this.
 Take a minute and read through it as it describes how add-ins can integrate with the Office UI.
 The example below demonstrates how an add-in can add a button to the Word ribbon's Home tab using Add-in commands.

 	```XML
         <!-- PrimaryCommandSurface==Main Office Ribbon. -->